Course Information

 Textbook-“A Basic Course in American Sign Language”

 Course covers Chapters 11-17 of the textbook.
 Emphasis is on ASL grammar and vocabulary building.
 Vocabulary is given in American Sign Language and Conceptually Accurate Signed English (CASE).
-Offered Fall 2025.
+Not offered.

 401-2nd Semester Intermediate #4: ASL & CASE